cristibalus/Microservices/Microservices.md

 ## Can we successfully implement and maintain a microservices architecture?

 After deciding that microservices might be a viable solution for a project, one needs to assert that the endeavor is not set for failure before it even gets started.
 At NetRom, we are working in a specific environment which, most of the times, implies very different scenarios from regular companies which are using microservices.
-For example, one difference would be that, apart from our internal apps, we don't have our own products, we aren't the only ones responsible for the teams formation and we probably can't just enforce specific processes to our clients.
-Fortunately, such peculiarities of NetRom's activity and processes can be used in relationship with disadvantages of microservices to form some kind of a "checklist", in order to take informed decisions, which are specific to our company.
+For example, one difference would be that, apart from our internal apps, we don't have our own products, we aren't the only ones responsible for the teams formation and we probably can't just enforce futuristic processes to our clients.

+This section analyses such peculiarities of NetRom's activity and processes in relationship with disadvantages of microservices to form some kind of a "checklist", to help with deciding whether it's possible to implement microservices in a specific situation.
 This way you can maybe rule out projects which just aren't appropriate for microservices or at least identify critical attention points, so that you know what you are going to deal with beforehand.
 Here is a proposal of what a non-exhaustive microservices checklist might look like:

 ### 1. Does our team structure allow microservices development?

 When implementing microservices, two of the most important matters are **low coupling** and **high cohesion**.
 This might sound simple.
 We just have to be careful to have functionalities implemented into separate services, define domains, avoid chatty communication and we'll be fine.
 Well, it doesn't really sound simple per se, but at least it's doable, right?.
-In NetRom's case however, it is more complicated than this.
-Reaching low coupling and high cohesion between components takes more than just technical solutions and, unfortunately, there is a law which may stand tall between NetRom and those two, indispensable targets.
+In NetRom's case however, things are a little more complicated.
+Achieving low coupling and high cohesion between components takes more than just technical solutions and, unfortunately, there is a law which may stand tall between NetRom and those two, indispensable targets.
 That's just because of how we're working with our clients:

 > Any organization that designs a system will inevitably produce a design whose structure is a copy of the organization's communication structure.
 >
+> ```
-> ​																																			**Conway's law**
+> 																																		**Conway's law**
+> ```

 Conway's law basically says that if your company structure relies on highly coupled communication between different departments, your actual system's components, which are implementing those department's processes, will be coupled together.
 As stated before, we don't have ownership over team formation.
 Sometimes we just have only one team taking care of the whole project, which tightly communicates with a product owner and maybe another dev team from our clients.
 In case of microservices, one can say from the beginning that this scenario is set for failure.
 You just can't have 10, maybe 20 microservices implemented by the same two teams.
 They will end up performing chatty communication and just being tightly coupled together overall.
 Of course, microservices architectures worked just fine for companies like Netflix, Amazon and so on, but even those giants had to make important structural changes in their organization in order to accommodate microservices.